 2. Regulations, Microscope Setup, and Quality Assurance

 D: Frequent Medical Diagnosis and Laboratory Tests

-Martha (Marti) Garrels, MSA, MT(ASCP), CMA (AAMA), Medical Assisting Program Consultant, Retired Medical Assisting Program Director, Lake Washington Institute of Technology, Kirkland, Washington and Carol S. Oatis, MSEd, MT SM (ASCP), CMA (AAMA), Microbiology Adjunct Instructor
+Marti Garrels, MSA, MT(ASCP), CMA (AAMA), Medical Assisting Program Consultant, Retired Medical Assisting Program Director, Lake Washington Institute of Technology, Kirkland, Washington and Carol S. Oatis, MSEd, MT SM (ASCP), CMA (AAMA), Microbiology Adjunct Instructor